Pilot books for beginners to get a heads up on flying and obtaining a PPL.

 Rod Machado is a veteran flight instructor famous for teaching in a comprehensible language.
 His ability to articulate information is second to none in the industry.

 As a pilot, you must understand various topics for safe flight operations.
-Hence exposure to numerous subjects in a short period is overwhelming.
+Hence, exposure to numerous subjects in a short period is overwhelming.

 I understand it’s crucial to have a book that explains everything in an easy language to have a strong foundation for pilot training.
 If your fundamental knowledge is poor, you’ll perform poorly during actual flights.